-Designed to remove solids and recycle water back to the fish culture tanks, closed containment or recirculated aquaculture systems (RASs) offer many advantages.
+Designed to remove solids and recycle treated water back to the fish culture tanks, closed containment or recirculated aquaculture systems (RASs) offer many advantages.

 With reduced water requirements, the cultivation of marine species no longer requires a coastal location.
 In fact, warm-water species can be produced in more temperate climates, and fish farms can be sited almost anywhere, even in urban spaces.
 Compared with traditional pond and floating cage methods, the more controlled closed environment also reduces ecological risks such as the transmission of diseases to wild stock or dilution of genetic diversity as a result of interbreeding with escaped farm species.

-Sources of nitrogen in aquaculture
+Sources of nitrite & nitrate in RAS aquaculture

 - In aquaculture, nitrogen enters the system as protein in the feed.

-- Other sources of ammonia in the system include decaying organic substances such as dead animals or uneaten food
+- Other sources of ammonia in the system include decaying organic substances such as dead animals or uneaten food.

-- Depending on the source, water may also contain nitrate pollution, typically as a result of sewage or agricultural sources
+- Depending on the source, water may also contain nitrate pollution, typically as a result of sewage or agricultural sources.

 The risk to species survival and health